markcurtis1970/graph-iostats/README.md

 # Graph iostats

 A simple how to for graphing iostats.
 The output of iostat is useful but its also nice if you can get it into a graph.
-This is the idea of this small repository to show how this is done.
+The idea of this small repository is to show how this is done.

 Acknoledgements to the following links where I drew inspiration: